Meet our outstanding FUTURES/forward mentees!

 YASMINE HASSEN

-We gratefully acknowledge that Cohort #3 was generously supported by the McConnell Foundation, Government of Canada’s Emergency Community Support Fund and Community Foundations of Canada, and Judith Marcuse Projects.
+We gratefully acknowledge that Cohort #3 was generously supported by the McConnell Foundation, Government of Canada’s Emergency Community Support Fund and Community Foundations of Canada, the BC Arts Council, and Judith Marcuse Projects.

 COHORT #2, May – September, 2020